A Windows 10 PC that hasn’t been booted for months may get a black or blue error screen:

 A component of your operating system has expired winload.efi

 You will need to update to the latest version of Windows, after backing up your files.

 - in BIOS/UEFI, set the date to about the time your PC last worked.
 If you’re not sure, set the date roughly 6-12 months into the past.

 - Reboot and Windows 10 should start, but will note an expired version of Windows.
 Windows will set the correct date automatically.

 - Copy off all your data to an external drive.

 - Don’t reboot!
 Do the “force upgrade” below.

 If this fails, you can recover non-encrypted (non-Bitlocker) data by copying your data off to USB or network drive with an Ubuntu live USB stick or pull the hard drive and copy files.

 1. Force Upgrade

-Download Windows 10 Creators Update Assistant and run on that PC.
+Download Windows 10 Update Assistant and run on that PC.
 The Windows 10 Creator’s Update can take a few hours to install, depending on your HDD/CPU speed.